Last Updated on March 17, 2026

 Should I take the GMAT or GRE?

-Even though most people applying to business schools prefer taking the GMAT instead of the GRE, many business schools still accept GRE scores for their admissions.
+Even though most applicants to business schools prefer the GMAT over the GRE, many schools still accept GRE scores for admission.
 This means you can choose the test that shows your academic strengths better.
-Here are a few points for you to think about when making an informed decision:Â
+Here are a few points for you to think about when making an informed decision:

-- University requirements: Many universities all over the world accept both GRE and GMAT scores.
-Hence, it is always best to verify with the administration before taking the test.Â
+- University requirements: Many universities worldwide accept both GRE and GMAT scores.
+Hence, it is always best to verify with the administration before taking the test.

-- Academic goals: If you are exploring academic options across various universities, then GRE is the better option.
-However, if you wish to apply to prestigious business schools, GMAT is the best way to go.Â
+- Academic goals: If you are exploring academic options across various universities, then the GRE is the better option.
+However, if you wish to apply to prestigious business schools, the GMAT is the best way to go.

-- Testing style: If you wish to skip some questions that you are unsure of and save them for last, then GRE is a good option for you.
+- Testing style: If you wish to skip questions you are unsure about and save them for last, GRE is a good option for you.
 This encourages a sense of confidence and ease.
-However, the GMAT exam does not allow this.Â
+However, the GMAT exam does not allow this.

 - Professional goals: Certain companies, especially those in investment or business consulting fields, might require GMAT scores when you apply for a job.
 If you have specific employers in mind to work for, it is better to verify the requirements before starting the application process.
 Taking the GMAT exam prior to business school could save you from needing to do so during your hunt for employment.